segunak/SegunAkinyemi.com/docs/_posts/2024-05-05-ai-learning-resources.md

 > **Hugging Face:** [AI Agents Course](https://huggingface.co/learn/agents-course/en/unit0/introduction)
 >
-[Hugging Face](https://en.wikipedia.org/wiki/Hugging_Face)—the [GitHub](https://en.wikipedia.org/wiki/GitHub) of AI models—has created a comprehensive free course that will take you "on a journey, from beginner to expert, in understanding, using and building AI agents."
+[Hugging Face](https://en.wikipedia.org/wiki/Hugging_Face), the [GitHub](https://en.wikipedia.org/wiki/GitHub) of AI models, has created a comprehensive free course that will take you "on a journey, from beginner to expert, in understanding, using and building AI agents."
 If you're not familiar with [Hugging Face](https://huggingface.co/), they're the creators of an open-source platform that's become central to the democratization of AI.
 Their course is particularly valuable because it emphasizes practical implementation alongside theoretical understanding, giving you the skills to actually build working agents rather than just talk about them conceptually.
 >
 > **Free or Paid:** Free.
 {: .notice--primary}

 > **MIT Technology Review:** [Cyberattacks By AI Agents Are Coming](https://www.technologyreview.com/2025/04/04/1114228/cyberattacks-by-ai-agents-are-coming/)
 >
 This sobering article from MIT Technology Review reminds us that with great power comes great responsibility (thanks, [Uncle Ben](https://en.wikipedia.org/wiki/Uncle_Ben)).
 As AI agents become more capable, they also become more dangerous in the wrong hands.
 The piece explores how Agentic AI could be weaponized for sophisticated cyberattacks that bypass traditional security measures.
-It's a necessary counterbalance to the hyped-up enthusiasm found elsewhere and a reminder that building AI agents isn't just about following tutorials—it requires careful consideration of ethics, security, and unintended consequences.
+It's a necessary counterbalance to the hyped-up enthusiasm found elsewhere and a reminder that building AI agents isn't just about following tutorials.
+It requires careful consideration of ethics, security, and unintended consequences.
 >
 > **Free or Paid:** Free.
 {: .notice--primary}